makrai/notes/schick21-cloze-few-shot-classif-nli.md

 * we show that
   * task descriptions can be combined with standard supervised learning in few-shot settings: We introduce
-  * Pattern-Exploiting Training (P ET ), a semi-supervised training procedure
+  * Pattern-Exploiting Training (PET), a semi-supervised training procedure
     * uses natural language patterns to reformulate input examples into cloze-style phrases
-    * Figure 1, P ET works in
+    * Figure 1, PET works in
   * three steps:
     1. for each pattern a separate PLM is finetuned on a small training set T
     2. The ensemble of all models is then used to annotate a large unlabeled dataset D with soft labels
     3. a standard classifier is trained on the soft-labeled dataset
-* We also devise iP ET , an iterative variant of P ET in which
+* We also devise iPET , an iterative variant of PET in which
   * this process is repeated with increasing training set sizes.
 * experiments On a diverse set of tasks in multiple languages, we show that
   * small to medium number of labeled examples,
-  * P ET and iP ET substantially outperform unsupervised approaches, supervised training and strong semi-supervised baselines
+  * PET and iPET substantially outperform unsupervised approaches, supervised training and strong semi-supervised baselines

 # Related Work